 Nestled in a quiet subdivision in Cebu City, the Taoist Temple was built for the Chinese community to worship their gods serenely.
 Meanwhile, non-worshipers can also experience the tranquillity of the towering attraction.

-15. Go on a day trip to Sumilon Island
+15. Take a day trip to Sumilon Island

 Even when you’re only visiting Cebu for a few number of days, a day trip to Sumilon Island is worth it.
 Lounge around the beautiful beaches, go kayaking, snorkel, trek — you’ll never run out of things to do here.